SJP's Top 10 Frequently Asked Questions

-My goal is to create images to capture the story of your love with a blend of photographic styles including photojournalism, traditional portraiture, and editorial.
+My goal is to create images to capture the story of your day with a blend of photographic styles including photojournalism, traditional portraiture, and editorial.
 Here's what all of that means...

 Photojournalism is a reality-based approach to document real moments.
 Rather than posing for pictures, I will follow you and your guests throughout the wedding day, capturing events as they unfold.
 When needed, I will try to blend seamlessly into the background and become “invisible” to the crowd (this is method is applied best during getting ready, wedding ceremony, and most of the reception including first dances and toasts.)
 The best photojournalists are both experienced to anticipate the shot and also work very quickly to capture the fleeting story.